conwetlab/WMarket/doc/user-guide.rst

 .. note::
-  If the store cannot be created because one or more fields are invalid, these fields will be highlighted in red color and a message will be attached to every invalid field so the user can understand why these fields are invalid.
+  If the store cannot be created because one or more fields are invalid, these fields will be highlighted in red colour and a message will be attached to every invalid field so the user can understand why these fields are invalid.

-If your have introduced these fields correctly, you will be redirected to the main page of the Store, where you will be able to manage it.
+If you have introduced these fields correctly, you will be redirected to the main page of the Store, where you will be able to manage it.

 .. image:: /images/user-guide/store_main_provider.png